 Use Google Search Console to measure your site’s organic traffic and performance.
 Page by page, see what queries people searched to find your content.

 Use a keyword research tool, such as Ahrefs, SemRush, or even Google Keyword Planner, to identify keywords that have high volumes, high clicks per search, and low difficulty.
 Keep in mind each tool collects and analyzes data a bit differently, so the metrics they show would vary.
-For example, we compared the keyword difficulty scores of some of the popular tools and reached the conclusion that Ahrefs’ methodology is based primarily on the number of backlinks, so the results are a bit off.
+For example, we compared the keyword difficulty scores of some of the popular tools and concluded that Ahrefs’ methodology is based primarily on the number of backlinks, so the results are a bit off.

 Keyword research tools can provide insights about the Search Engine Results Page (SERP) for the keyword you’re researching.
 SERP analysis can help you better understand what the competition is, and also explore the search intent – is this keyword relevant to your users, are they looking for information, or are comparing their options and ready to convert.